 A Half Dozen Reasons to Participate in the Bakers Dozen “Home Grown” Local Race Series!

 - The chance to win one of 25 Bakers Dozen Passports – giving the winner entry into any of these races for FREE in the following year!
 (See details below, some restrictions apply.)

 - Supporting local race companies means you support having a lot of great local races to choose from!

-- You will be supporting the many charities in OUR COMMUNITIES that these races support (e.g. boys & girls club, Leukemia & Lymphoma, mental health challenges/developmental disabilities, breast cancer, HS sports programs and many more).
+- You will be supporting the many charities in OUR COMMUNITIES that these races support (e.g. boys & girls club, Leukemia & Lymphoma Society, mental health challenges/developmental disabilities organizations, breast cancer, HS sports programs and many more).

-- Getting to run with your friends and enjoying the post-race celebrations!
+- Getting to run with your friends and enjoying both the competition and the post-race celebrations!

-- You won’t get lost in the packed corrals of some huge, national races!
+- With these local races, you won’t get lost in the packed corrals of huge, national races!

 SERIES POINTS / RANKINGS

 To help you track your points, we’ve partnered with Athlinks, the largest results database and social network for endurance athletes on the Web.
 Click on their logo on the right to check out their website, create a profile and find your results today!
 If you’ve competed in a race, they’ve got your results.
-Then, make sure to come back to our site after each race and claim your result.
+Then, come back to this site after each race to claim your results.
 It’s a sure-fire way to make sure you keep all of your points together and accurate.

 - Participants are first separated by gender and then divided into groups – “open” (39 years of age & under) and “masters” (40 years of age & over).

 - All overall & masters champions for each race in the series are automatically awarded 130 points.